Budget & Performance

 Print

-Office of Budget & Performance
+About the Office of Budget & Performance

-The purpose of the Office of Budget and Performance is to lead the City of Franklin's budgeting, innovation and operational performance efforts.
+The purpose of the Office of Budget and Performance is to lead the City of Franklin's budgeting, innovation, and operational performance efforts.
 The primary functions are:

-***New: FY 2025 Approved Budget Summary***
+Approved FY 2026 Budget Summary

 Budget Basics